Temple of Yog

 Temple of Yog is a 2D retro-style shoot 'em up roguelike, developed and published by independent video game developer ChudChud Industries.
-The game was released exclusively on the Nintendo Wii U in North America on December 16, 2015 and on January 7, 2016 in Europe.
+The game was released exclusively on the Nintendo Wii U in North America on December 16, 2015, and in Europe on January 7, 2016.
 While the game received generally mixed reviews, it was notably praised for its unique use of the Wii U GamePad.

 Gameplay

 Temple of Yog starts with a tutorial level, playing as 'Ao the Original', that explains the basic movement, defense and shooting controls of the game and earns the Compass item.
 Players can use shadow power to teleport between the game's light and shadow realms, which are displayed on the television and the display on the Wii U GamePad, respectively.
 Players use this dual-screen technique to navigate through a labyrinth.
 Whichever realm the player character is not currently occupying is displayed on the GamePad, which allows for strategy in navigating the maze and engaging enemies.
 Many elements of the game are procedurally generated based on player data, such as the layout of the game's levels and item system.

 After the tutorial, players first choose a tribute from four starting guilds based on distinct archetypes: The Holy Augers (clerics), the Cult of the Magi (mages), the Livid Blades (warriors), and the Rogue's Nest (rogues), each with their own unique base stats consisting of HP (hit points), MP (magic points) and SHW (shadow power).
 Each guild features a different play style based on range, strength and speed of attack and a special ability.
 The clerics can heal themselves, the mages can manifest a shield, the warriors have a high-powered fireball attack, and the rogues utilize a high-speed roll maneuver.
 Upon selection, the tribute is given a name (such as Gougre the Worldly or Clementine the Hidden) and sent to the temple.

 The game is played via dungeon runs inside a temple which are initiated by walking through a portal at the temple zenith.
 Before entering the player can choose to equip a previously earned item from one of the pedestals surrounding the portal.
 Once inside, players earn Boon Points during each temple run by defeating enemies, such as spiders and snakes, and completing quests given by multi-colored obelisks.
 After the run, the tribute is ranked on a scale that goes from "pitiful" and "weak" up to "worthy."
 Boon earned can be spent afterwards on upgrading the stats of each guild.